-Based on our independent research and testing, Wix is a better web builder than Squarespace for a lot of small businesses — but it was a very close call!
+Based on our independent research and testing, Wix is the best website builders than Squarespace for a lot of small businesses — but it was a very close call!

 Both builders performed pretty much identically well in many areas, such as ease of use and the help and support they offer users.
 However, Wix came out a little better in terms of the website features, the variety of templates, the cheaper Wix pricing plans, and the extensive app store it offers, as well as the overall customer score it received.